nelson-n/lmForc_helpers/README.md

 source("lmForc_visualize.R")
 ```

-When comparing various forecast models, two common strategies are to
+When analyzing forecast models, two common strategies are to compare
-compare forecast accuracy and look at plots of forecasted and realized
+forecast accuracy and look at plots of forecasted and realized values.
-values.
 However, when comparing multiple forecast models across multiple
 `h_ahead` forecast horizons, the number of Forecast objects that one has
-to consider can quickly get out of hand and analyzing forecasts can
+to consider can quickly get out of hand and analyzing forecasts becomes
-become tedious.
-The following functions are designed to simplify the
+tedious.
+The following functions are designed to simplify the process of
-process comparing forecast models.
+comparing forecast models.

 ## accuracy_table

-If one is analyzing one forecast model at various `h_ahead` forecast
+If one is analyzing a single forecast model at various `h_ahead`
-horizons, these forecasts can be contained in a list of Forecast objects
+forecast horizons, these forecasts can be contained in a list of
-that is in **h_ahead Format**.
-If the number of forecast models being
+Forecast objects that is in **h_ahead Format**.
+If the number of
-analyzed increases to more than one model, than the process above may be
+forecast models being analyzed increases to more than one model, than
-repeated and all **h_ahead Format** lists may be combined into a list of
+the process above may be repeated and all **h_ahead Format** lists may
-lists.
-The index of the outer list refers to the various Forecast models
+be combined into a list of lists.
+The index of the outer list refers to
-and the index of the inner list refers to the `h_ahead` forecast made by
+the various Forecast models and the index of the inner list refers to
-each model.
-The `accuracy_table()` function takes this list of list and
+the `h_ahead` forecast made by each model.
+The `accuracy_table()`
-converts it into a data.frame showing forecast accuracy across various
+function takes this list of list and converts it into a data.frame
-forecast models and `h_ahead` forecast horizons.
-The output data.frame
+showing forecast accuracy across various forecast models and `h_ahead`
-contains one column for each forecast model and one row for each of the
+forecast horizons.
+The output data.frame contains one column for each
-forecast horizons that the user passes to the `horizon` argument.
-Note
+forecast model and one row for each of the forecast horizons that the
-that the order of the Forecast objects in each list matters.
-If one of
+user passes to the `horizon` argument.
+Note that the order of the
-the integers in the horizon argument is 4, then the function will
+Forecast objects in each list matters.
+If one of the integers in the
-compute the forecast accuracy of each Forecast object at index 4 of the
+horizon argument is 4, then the function will compute the forecast
-inner list and output these values as one row in the output data.frame.
+accuracy of each Forecast object at index 4 of the inner list and output
-If the Forecast objects in the inner list are unordered or of
+these values as one row in the output data.frame.
+If the Forecast
-incomparable length, the output data.frame will not contain fair
+objects in the inner list are unordered or of incomparable length, the
-accuracy comparisons.
-Forecast accuracy is computed based on the
+output data.frame will not contain fair accuracy comparisons.
+The
-forecast accuracy function that the users passes to the `metric`
+accuracy of each forecast is computed based on the forecast accuracy
-argument.
+function that the user passes to the `metric` argument.

 Another forecast model `forc2` that consists of an **h_ahead Format**
-forecast list is added below to demonstrate how `accuracy_table()` is
+forecast list is added below to demonstrate how `accuracy_table()` can
-used to calculate forecast accuracy across multiple forecast models and
+be used to calculate forecast accuracy across multiple forecast models
-`h_ahead` forecast horizons.
+and `h_ahead` forecast horizons.

 ``` r
 forc2_1h <- Forecast(